-- A. The Race Committee will designate the course to be sailed using the signboards in the committee boat kit.
-The boards will be displayed on the committee boat, positioned on the opposite side of the starting line. - B. Class course boards will indicate which option of the course is to be sailed either Short or Long.
-Numeral Pennant 5 will indicate the Non-spinnaker course, Numeral Pennant 6 will indicate the Spinnaker B course, and Numeral Pennant 9 will indicate the Spinnaker A course.
+- A. The Race Committee will designate the course to be sailed using the class course boards in the Committee Boat kit.
+The boards will be displayed on the Committee Boat, positioned on the opposite side of the starting line.
+The Sailing Instructions will specify the classes to be sailed and if starts are to be combined. - B. Class course boards will indicate which option of the course is to be sailed (either Short or Long). - 1.
+Numeral Pennant 5 will indicate the Non-Spinnaker Racing course, or the combined Non-Spinnaker Racing/Cruising course; - 2.
+White Pennant will indicate the Non-Spinnaker Cruising Course; - 3.
+Numeral Pennant 6 will indicate the Spinnaker B course or the Combined Spinnaker Course; and - 4.
+Numeral Pennant 9 will indicate the Spinnaker A course.